Kangaroo Point City

 3. At the far tip under the Story Bridge is Captain Burke Park with its silty sand beach at low tide and Yungaba, the grand Victorian Italianate ex migrants hostel that is soon to be swallowed up within a luxury apartment complex.
 Veer backwards from here into Main St and head up to the historic Story Bridge Hotel (originally the Kangaroo Pt hotel) with its wild frontier style bar in the original section and Shelter Bar in the old bomb shelter at the rear.
 Turn left into Thornton St and take the pedestrian entrance up to the Story Bridge walkway.

 5. The boardwalk continues all the way past the Stamford Plaza Hotel and into the City Botanic Gardens and amble through the centre to George St and QUT on the far side.
-Old Government House built in 1860 to house the first governor of Queensland (Governor Bowen) stands within the grounds at the tip of George St and has a quaint cafe the Pantry in its courtyard which is worth a stop.
+Old Government House, built in 1860 to house the first governor of Queensland (Governor Bowen) stands within the grounds at the tip of George St and is worth a visit.

 6. Well behind the Old Government House and near to the Riverstage exit of the Gardens is the entrance to the Goodwill Bridge and the final stage of the walk across the river to the Maritime Museum.
 A perfect little takeaway coffee stop is in middle of the bridge at the Brendan's Cafe on the Goodwill Bridge - and if you need a rest, take a bench to enjoy the view up the river to the distant Taylor Ranges.